GeneralE2022/EventTrackerProject/README_old.md

 * How to test and map controller routes with Postman
 * How to build out a working front end in Java Script
 * How to dynamically generate form and text elements in JS and display them in HTML
-* How to perform CRUD operations in Angular Typescript
+* How to perform CRUD operations in JS
-* How to aggregate and display database information in Angular Typescript
+* How to aggregate and display database information in JS
-* How to use Angular Pipes

 ## API Routes
 ### View a list of all allowance entries